GemmaButcher-dev/itscool-ms3/TESTING.md

 ✅  as a returning user, I want to log in with my username and password, so I can access my account.<br>

   ItScool provides:<br>
-      * A login page for users to login with their username and password.<br>
+      * a login page for users to login with their username and password.<br>

 ![screenshot](documents/readme/login.png)